roliveira-com/project-man/README.md

-# project-man
+# Project Man

-A project manager app using Angular and Firebase
+A project manager web app using Angular and Firebase